Renesha1/Election_Analysis/README.md

   + Her winning vote count is 272,892 which turned out tobe 73.8% of all votes.

 ## Summary and Proposal
-  +For any election going forwardthis data can be used to calculate the total number of votes for other counties and also would be able to calculate data for a longer list of      counites simultaneously.
+  + For any election going forward this data can be used to calculate the total number of votes for other counties and also would be able to calculate data for a longer list of       counties simultaneously.
-  + using this script can calculate one county's electiib results and data with minute changes to the code, such as discontinuing the county list and focusing on one county.
+  + Using this script can calculate one county's election results and data with minute changes to the code, such as discontinuing the county list and focusing on one county.
-  + The list of candidates can also ve changed to generate the winner for that specific county.
+  + The list of candidates can also be changed to generate the winner for that specific county.
-  + Overall , This script has multiple uses with only small changes which will calculate data quicker and beneficial to the election commitee.
+  + Overall , This script has multiple uses with only small changes which will calculate data quicker and be a great asset to the election commitee.